publishpress/PublishPress-Authors/readme.txt

 The Pro versions of the PublishPress plugins are well worth your investment.
 The Pro versions have extra features and faster support.
 [Click here to join PublishPress](https://publishpress.com/pricing/).

-Join PublishPress and you'll get access to these Pro plugins:
+Join PublishPress and you'll get access to these ten Pro plugins:

 * [PublishPress Authors Pro](https://publishpress.com/authors) allows you to add multiple authors and guest authors to WordPress posts.
 * [PublishPress Blocks Pro](https://publishpress.com/blocks) has everything you need to build professional websites with the WordPress block editor.